 “My dream is to live to 95,” she said.
 “If we start younger, then maybe people won’t get sick until they’re in their 80s and 90s.”

-Food prescriptions are part of the “food is medicine” movement that views nutritious food as a way to prevent, manage and reverse chronic disease.
-Such programs have been found to lower obesity, blood pressure, and average blood sugar.
-One study estimates that incentivizing healthy eating could save $100 billion in national healthcare costs over the projected lifetimes of current Medicare and Medicaid patients.
+Food prescriptions are part of the “food is medicine (opens in new tab)” movement that views nutritious food as a way to prevent, manage and reverse chronic disease.
+Such programs have been found to lower obesity (opens in new tab), blood pressure (opens in new tab), and average blood sugar (opens in new tab).
+One study estimates (opens in new tab) that incentivizing healthy eating could save $100 billion in national healthcare costs over the projected lifetimes of current Medicare and Medicaid patients.

 Across California, a patchwork of food prescription programs are being tested using a variety of strategies, while an ambitious initiative to reform Medi-Cal and a bill that failed in the Legislature this session would standardize the effort.